mcdaley/rest-api-design-guidelines/README.md

 | requestID    | Unique identifier sent in the client request for logging. |

 #### Body
-The following example code updates a user's address when the user moves.
+The following example code updates a passenger's address when the passenger moves.
 For the PUT request all of the address fields are required in the request.

 ```
 {
   "name":   "John Doe",
-  "line1":  "One Market St.",
+  "line1":  "1 Bills Dr.",
   "line2":  "",
-  "city":   "San Francisco",
+  "city":   "Orchard Park",
-  "state":  "CA",
+  "state":  "NY",
-  "zip":    "94105"
+  "zip":    "14127"
 }
 ```